JamesWoolfenden/terraform-by-example/docs/lesson5.md

 - **The Pre-commit framework** <https://pre-commit.com/>.
   Manages your code, does many useful things like not letting add secrets to your code.
+  My current set up for pre-commit is supplied **.pre-commit-config.yaml** this is suitable for Terraform only repositories.

 ```yaml
 ---